Pregnancy & Maternity Discrimination

 My Client’s Story

 My client was a lovely lady who had returned to work following a period of maternity leave.
 She had a job she loved and had been looking forward to going back to work.
+However, prior to her starting her maternity leave she had to endure some snide comments and suggestions that she would not be coming back from her Line Manager.

-She had requested a change in her hours which her employer’s Human Resources Department had been happy to agree.
+Prior to her return, she had requested a change in her hours which her employer’s Human Resources Department had been happy to agree.
 Unfortunately, what had been agreed with the company’s central office had not been properly communicated to my client’s Line Manager.
-He referred to himself as ‘old school’ and expressed his unhappiness with the working arrangements my client had agreed.
+He referred to himself as ‘old school’ and expressed his unhappiness with the new working arrangements my client had agreed.
 He insisted upon my client working the same hours she had worked prior to her maternity leave.
 Attempts to reason with him were unsuccessful and providing written evidence of the changes agreed with Human Resources was, in his words, ‘irrelevant’.

 My client got Human Resources involved.
 Unfortunately, rather than supporting her, they withdrew the agreed changes to her hours of work and supported the Manager.
 My client was simply unable to continue working for her employer.
 Even if she had wished to do so, she did not have the childcare arrangements in place which would enable her to return to work for the hours her manager wanted.
 She explained this to her manager who became abusive and subjected her to a lecture on why, in his view, no one should employ women.